Dir Marketing Publication & Fac

 Whitacre completed his graduate studies at the University of Cincinnati from 2004-08.
 In 2004-05, he received the University of Cincinnati Department of English's Graduate Level Shakespeare Prize for "The Novel Without a Hero," an examination of The Tragedy of King Richard the Third through the prism of Alfred Tennyson's The Palace of Art.
 He also received grant funding for study abroad trips to Venice and Paris during his graduate studies at UC.
 He graduated with an MA in English: Professional Writing and Editing in 2006 and an MS in Business Administration: Marketing in 2008.
 While enrolled in UC’s MS Marketing program, Whitacre conducted capstone research for the Procter & Gamble Company.

-A native of Cincinnati, Whitacre spent his formative years in Davenport (Iowa) and Seattle (Washington) before returning to the Queen City.
-He currently lives in Mt.
-Lookout with his wife – fellow CCM employee Rebekah Whitacre – along with their son, cat and dog.
+A native of Cincinnati, Whitacre spent his formative years in Iowa and Washington state before returning to the Queen City.
+He currently lives in Cincinnati with his wife – fellow CCM staff member Rebekah Whitacre – along with their son, cat and dog.

 Bachelor of Arts: Xavier University Cincinnati, Ohio, 2002 (Double major in English and Electronic Media.)